tri4christ/vibe-codex-project/README.md

 Feel free to explore and customise the configuration files (ESLint, Prettier, Tailwind, Next.js) to suit your team’s standards.

+## 📚 Project Docs

+Additional documentation lives in the `docs/` directory:

+- `ARCHITECTURE.md` — technical overview of the stack, module structure, state management, and roadmap.
+- `AGENTS.md` — profiles for the AI crew and human leadership with asset references and UX touchpoints.
+- `NOTES.md` — an informal scratchpad for vibe-coding ideas, TODOs, style cues, and frequently used commands.

 ## 📝 License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.